ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 Build
 ------------------
 After running a successful simulation, the next step is to build the program.
-Running a build takes the program code and creates an image suitable for programming the FPGA/host instance.
+Running a build takes the program code and creates an image suitable for programming the FPGA instance.
 Our build process currently takes in the region of 4 hours.
 This is longer than we would like and is partly due to underlying silicon vender tools, which we are currently working to address.
 For this reason, we're not going to start a build now - we don't want you to have to wait that long to move on!
 So, we have a pre-built image ready for you to deploy in the next section.

-As we're running though the workflow, it's still worth looking at how we would run a build, so here goes: running ``reco build run`` will take the program code in your current location and compile, optimize and translate it into a deployable image:
+As we're running though the workflow, it's still worth looking at how we would run a build, so here goes: running ``reco build run`` will take the program code in your current location, and compile, optimize and translate it into a deployable image.
+It's a good idea to add a message too so you can recall what the build was for later:

 .. code-block:: shell

-     $ reco build run
+     $ reco build run - "something to help me recall what the build was for"
      INFO: [XOCC 60-629] Linking for hardware target
      INFO: [XOCC 60-423]   Target device: xilinx:adm-pcie-ku3:2ddr-xpr:3.2
      INFO: [XOCC 60-251]   Hardware accelerator integration...